Nidar

 Nidar is a Norwegian producer and distributor of confectionery.
 Nidar's candy factory is located in Trondheim, Norway.
 It is part of the Orkla Group.

+Overview

-The company is one of the leading distributor of sweets to the Norwegian marketplace, selling sweets for over NOK 1 billion in 2003, with approx. 600 employees.
+The company is a major distributor of sweets in Norway, selling sweets for over NOK 1 billion in 2003, with approx. 600 employees.
 In January, 2005, the company had a market share of 31.4%.